Data Breach Policy

 Reporting An Incident

-- Any individual who accesses, uses or manages TRLC’s information is responsible for reporting data breach and information security incidents immediately to the IT Helpdesk (at email@example.com).
+- Any individual who accesses, uses or manages TRLC’s information is responsible for reporting data breach and information security incidents immediately to our support team (at firstname.lastname@example.org).

 - If the breach occurs or is discovered outside normal working hours, it must be reported as soon as is practicable.